Perform an upgrade#

 --namespace <ingressNamespaceName> \

-4. If you’re using the Istio egress gateway, upgrade the Istio egress gateway components, making sure to replace <egressNamespaceName> with the name of the namespace to use for these components:
+4. If you’re using the Istio egress gateway, upgrade the Istio egress gateway components:

 --namespace <egressNamespaceName> \